jjohnson338/GrillKeeper/README.md

 ##Description
 A webpage controlled smoker temperature controller written in Node.js and intended to be hosted on the Raspberry Pi

+##Purpose
+An exercise to learn more Node.js and Beginner's Circuitry

 ##Screenshots
 ![Webpage](http://i.imgur.com/6O1Y68A.jpg)